 Academic Requirements

-Every will student completes a minor in Women, Gender and Sexuality Studies (WGSS) in a will-specific way, which includes a supervised internship described below.
+Every will student completes a minor in Gender & Sexuality Studies (GSS) in a will-specific way, which includes a supervised internship (described below).
 Common coursework provides students with theoretical frameworks, intellectual community, and the tools to critically analyze and address pressing social justice issues through an intersectional lens.

-The WGSS minor complements all other majors and minors. will students represent the School of Arts and Sciences, the Robins School of Business, and the Jepson School of Leadership Studies.
-WGSS teaches students to think creatively and critically across disciplines, preparing students for a wide range of careers.
+The GSS minor complements all other majors and minors. will students represent the School of Arts and Sciences, the Robins School of Business, and the Jepson School of Leadership Studies.
+GSS teaches students to think creatively and critically across disciplines, preparing students for a wide range of careers.

 Internships

-Students pursue internships that reflect their career, academic, or activist interests and may complete them in Richmond, around the country, or while studying abroad.
-Students intern at diverse sites across many fields of interest, ranging from non-profits, law firms and hospitals, to Fortune 500 companies and government offices.
+Students pursue internships that reflect their professional interests and may complete them in Richmond, around the country, or while studying abroad.
+Students intern at diverse sites across many fields of interest, ranging from non-profits and NGOs to law firms and hospitals to Fortune 500 companies and government offices.

 Required Courses